The Center is pursuing four key directions:

 Court Watch NOLA is a non-profit organization dedicated to promoting transparency, equity, and justice in the criminal court system.
 By training volunteers to observe and report on thousands of criminal court cases a year, Court Watch NOLA works to ensure judges, prosecutors, public defenders, sheriff deputies, police officers, and other criminal justice actors are doing their jobs professionally, transparently, fairly, and economically.

-We work with Court Watch NOLA to build data systems that collect, search, and report on criminal court data to improve transparency and oversight.
+We work with Court Watch NOLA to build AI systems that collect, search, and report on criminal court data to improve transparency and oversight.

 2022-2023 Poster | 2021-2022 Poster